-The USPS reverted a Level 7 Mail Classification Clerk duty assignment after the incumbent retired.
-The USPS claimed that it did so because Postal Service Headquarters no longer authorized the filling of Level 7 Mail Classification Clerk duty assignments.
-The grievant, a Level 6 Mailing Requirements Clerk, began performing most of the duties previously performed by the Level 7 Mail Classification Clerk.
-The union filed a grievance, arguing that the grievant was entitled to higher-level pay.
-In this case, which was really a forerunner or companion case for her subsequent decision, E00C-1E-C 04102628 (11-5-06 cited below) regarding the reversion, the Arbitrator sustained the grievance, saying (at Pages 8-9):
+The USPS reverted a level 7 Mail Classification Clerk duty assignment after the incumbent retired.
+The USPS claimed that it did so because Postal Service HQ no longer authorized the filling of level 7 Mail Classification Clerk duty assignments.
+Grievant, a level 6 Mailing Requirements Clerk, began performing most of the duties previously performed by the level 7 Mail Classification Clerk.
+The Union grieved, arguing that she was entitled to the higher level pay.
+In this case, which was really a fore-runner or companion case for her subsequent decision, E00C-1E-C 04102628 (11-5-06 cited below) regarding the reversion, the Arbitrator sustained the grievance, saying (at Pages 8-9):